The Quiet Failure Inside the Agent

 Four LangChain agents.
 Eleven consecutive days.
 Forty-seven thousand dollars.

-The shape of the loop matters more than the dollar figure.
-Two agents — an Analyzer and a Verifier, a perfectly reasonable pattern from any agentic design textbook — hit an error they couldn't classify.
-The Analyzer asked the Verifier for clarification.
+Two of them — an Analyzer and a Verifier, a perfectly reasonable pattern from any agentic design textbook — hit an error they couldn't classify.
+The Analyzer asked the Verifier to clarify.
 The Verifier, with no way to signal "I also don't know," asked the Analyzer to re-run with different parameters.
 The Analyzer complied.
 The Verifier asked again.
-The team behind the system described it plainly: "Running continuously while we were sleeping.
+And again, the team behind the system wrote: "Running continuously while we were sleeping.
 Operating while we were working.
 Functioning while we assumed 'everything's operating smoothly.'"

 Observable Failure Was the Feature We Took for Granted